 The tablelands of the Central Sudetes (please see this map and study its description) are bounded on the northwest and the northeast by the Kamienne (Stone) Mountains - several ranges of hills made of hard volcanic rocks, namely porphyries, late-Paleozoic of age and reddish in colour.
-The eastern part of these mountains, which straddles the Czech-Polish border east from the upper course of the Ścinawka River (and the national road 35), is called the Suche (Dry) Mountains by the Poles, whereas the Czechs call them the Javoří (Sycamore Maple) Mountains.
+The eastern part of these mountains, which straddles the Czech-Polish border east from the upper course of the Ścinawka River (and the national road 35), is called the Suche (Dry) Mountains by Poles, whereas Czechs call them the Javoří (Sycamore Maple) Mountains.
 They are all covered with woods in which sycamore maple trees are not uncommon, so there is no mystery behind the Czech name.
 But one may wonder why such green hills have been labelled "dry."
 The answer lies in many dry valleys and few springs within the area.
 The hills have steep slopes, are formed of impermeable rock and the soil layer is thin.
 As a result, the rain which hasn't been intercepted by vegetation runs off fairly quickly.

 The most interesting part of these green dry mountains is their northern chunk between Sokołowsko (once a famed health resort of Görbersdorf) and the town of Głuszyca.
 This area contains several interesting hills rising around 900m.
-This is the highest part of the Suche/Javoří Mountains, the Kamienne Mountains and also of what the German geographers call Waldenburger Bergland (the Kamienne and Wałbrzyskie mountains).
+This is the highest part of the Suche/Javoří Mountains, the Kamienne Mountains, and also of what German geographers call Waldenburger Bergland (the Kamienne and Wałbrzyskie mountains).
 Thanks to what they are composed of these porphyry hills have surprisingly bold, often conical silhouettes, contrasting with the flat tops of the other mountain ranges of the Sudetes that surround them.
 Even on the waymarked trails hiking can be surprisingly challenging, owing to the steepness of the slopes.
 On a couple of trails, there can be plenty of man-made scree under your feet, since the local rock, despite being very hard, tends to be very crumbly.
 Also, off the beaten track there can be more and more bushwhacking involved recently as the hiking tradition fades.
 Nevertheless, part of any hiking route will have to contain stretches of dirt roads, whose network is pretty dense there, just as the network of waymarked - hiking and biking - trails.

 German name: Heidelberg